kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 imageMoveAnimator?.fractionComplete = CGFloat(sender.value)
 ```

-This is the reverse of what you did when pausing the animation - the value of the slider is used to set the `.fractionComplete` property of the animator.
+This is the reverse of what you did when pausing the animation — the value of the slider is used to set the `.fractionComplete` property of the animator.

-Build and run the app and try to tap on the frog while it is moving:
+Build and run the app and try to tap the frog while it’s moving:

 ![ipad](images/Animalation3.png)

-You can see the slider appear, the **isRunning** segment change value, and the animation stop.
-Moving the slider back and forth moves the frog along its path - but note that it follows the straight point-to-point path, rather than the overshooting and oscillation coming from the spring - the slider is moving the animation along the **progress** axis of those charts from earlier, not the **time** axis.
+You can see the slider appear, the **isRunning** segment change value and the animation stop.
+Moving the slider back and forth moves the frog along its path — but note that it follows the straight point-to-point path, rather than the overshooting and oscillation coming from the spring.
+That’s because the slider moves the animation along the **progress** axis of those charts from earlier, not the **time** axis.

-It's important to note here that _pausing_ an animation isn't the same as _stopping_ one.
-Notice that the **state** indicator stays on `.active` when you've paused the animation.
+It’s important to note here that _pausing_ an animation isn’t the same as _stopping_ one.
+Notice that the **state** indicator stays on `.active` when you’ve paused the animation.

 ## Stopping

 When a Property Animator stops, it ends all animation at the current point and, more importantly, updates the properties of the animated views to match those at the current point.
-If you've ever tried to get in-flight values out of an interrupted `UIView` animation so that you can seamlessly stop it, you'll be quite excited to read this.
+If you’ve ever tried to get in-flight values out of an interrupted `UIView` animation so that you can seamlessly stop it, you’ll be quite excited to read this.

 Inside `handleTapOnImage(_:)`, add the following line at the end of the method: